 Police Week and Beyond

 National Police Week is a time of particular recognition of all law enforcement officers nationwide who serve and protect our communities every day.
 It is also a time to solemnly honor the memory of those officers who gave their lives in the line of duty, and to express our deepest gratitude to their surviving families.
-This year, National Police Week was May 13-19.
+National Police Week was observed May 12-18, 2019.

 We invite everyone to honor the men and women who protect our treasured landscapes, visitors, employees, and fellow citizens - during National Police Week and beyond.

 See the 2019 slideshow video here honoring NPS Law Enforcement Officers who have died in the line of duty.